InseeFrLab/onyxia-api/docs/region-configuration.md

 ### Quotas properties

-When this feature is enabled, Onyxia creates and maintain a [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) in the user / group namespace.
+When this feature is enabled, Onyxia creates and maintains a [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) in the user / group namespace.
 This feature can be enabled for either or both `user` and `group` namespaces and, for user namespaces, quotas can depend on the user roles.

 | Key            | Default | Description                                                                                                                                                                                        | Example |